yangbao000123/hello-world/exercises/README.md

 - seating with no adjacent neighbors
     - first audience seating situation + all rest audience
     - $1 + \sum_{i=1}^{n} max(0,left seatings) + max(0,rightseatings) = 1 + \frac{2}{n}$ * $\sum_{i}^{n-2} f(i)$
+- non-divider occasions between dividier, divider and occasion prior to first divider
+    - strict divider given 2 is before A, soft divider: E[cards after first 2 and before first A]

 ### Optimal stopping;
 - number of states, reaching absorbing state is the end of game
 - stop and collect $x_t$ or reach $x_n$ and forced to take $x_n$